 Several factors will shift how much you pay for your Medigap premiums, many of which you might not realize have a significant impact.
 Beyond the apparent price shifts for coverages in your plan, you can expect different premiums based on your age, gender, history of tobacco use, and your plan’s payment terms.

 What’s the average cost for a Medicare Supplement Plan in Oregon?

 Cheapest Premium Per Medigap Letter Plan in Oregon

 The chart below shows the cheapest average premium costs for all Oregon Medicare Supplement plans based on a 65-year-old female Medicare enrollee.

 Most Expensive Premium Per Medigap Letter Plan in Oregon

 These numbers reflect each Oregon Medigap plan’s average high-end premium payments for a 70-year-old male enrollee in Oregon.

 Top Medicare Supplement/Medigap Plan Carriers in Oregon

-This chart shows the premium rates based on the average 65-year-old female beneficiary in Oregon.
+This chart shows the premium rates based on Oregon’s average 65-year-old female beneficiary.

 Manhattan Life also has the cheapest average Plan F and Plan G premiums, costing $146 and $121 per month, respectively.